michal-h21/make4ht/README.md

     $ make4ht -ulc customcfg -d foo filename

+## Input from the standard input

 To pass the output from other commands to `make4ht`, use the `-` character as a filename.
 It is best to use this feature together with the `--jobname` or `-j` option.

     $ cat hello.tex | make4ht -j world -

+## Change amount of information printed on the command line

 By default, `make4ht` tries to be quiet, so it hides most of the command line messages and output from the executed commands.
 It displays status